 According to Trumble, oxytocin studies in the U.S. often make use of nasal sprays to administer the hormone.

 "There's a set of tissues right where arteries meet the brain called the blood-brain barrier.
 Any molecule above a certain size can't pass through it," he explained.

-“But there’s a weakness in the blood-brain barrier in the nasal canal and allows some transfer to occur.
-So many experimental studies of oxytocin don’t measure oxytocin levels at all, but take instead administer oxytocin and examine before-and-after changes in behavior.”
+"But there's a weakness in the blood-brain barrier in the nasal canal and allows some transfer to occur.
+So many experimental studies of oxytocin don't measure oxytocin levels at all, but instead, administer oxytocin and examine before-and-after changes in behavior."

 The researchers added, however, that one significant variable adds validity to their work: their ability to study the endogenous levels that are changing naturally rather than from experimental administration.

 "With the nasal spray, people are getting colossal concentrations of oxytocin; it can increase their circulating levels to over 100 times the normal physiological levels," Jaeggi said.